top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

 ## Future avenues of development {#sysid-final-next-steps}

+* Dynamic model of the Duckiebot
+    * Since the kinematic model seem to be insufficient for the rotation, a dynamic model should be developed.

+* Caster wheel identification
+    * The initial aim was to include the kinematics of the caster wheel, however due to time constraint, we sticked to the roller wheel.

+* Position estimation based on april tags
+    * Because of noisy position measurements with the chessboard, some other methods could be used, as the april tags.
+It could even be possible to put several april tags on a track, so that we do not have to replace the Duckietown at the beginning of the track after each movement.

 * Simultaneous odometry and camera calibration

-* Position estimation based on april tags

-* Caster wheel identification
-    * Initial aim was to include the kinematics of the caster wheel, however due to time constraint, we sticked to the roller wheel

-* Dynamic model of the Duckiebot
+    * To take even more the human out of the loop, a automatic camera and odometery calibration could be implemented